Section 1.15.05: Student Room Reservation, Donation Collection Policy, and Bake Sale Guidelines

 Please note: The School of Social Work does not provide boxes or other materials for donation collection.

-**Social distancing guidelines will impact the capacity of all rooms which will reduced the number of people allowed in a specific space.
+**Social distancing guidelines will impact the capacity of all rooms which will reduce the number of people allowed in a specific space.

 School of Social Work Food and Bake Sale Guidelines The University of Michigan has strict policies regarding food safety.
 These guidelines apply to individual(s) or student organizations who plan to host food and/or bake sales within the School of Social Work building.
 Appropriate food regulations and procedures for hosting events where food will be served are as follows: